A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Starting at $79 · No activation fee

-Both firms work well for day traders and budget traders.
+Alpha Futures is a stronger fit for budget traders (starting at $79).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate

 At $500/day profit, Alpha Futures reaches break-even on day 11 while Take Profit Trader reaches it on day 12.
 Alpha Futures costs $4 less to get started.
-Alpha Futures projects $4,000/mo more in funded earnings.
+Alpha Futures projects $1,133/mo more in funded earnings.

 Choose Alpha Futures if you want: